synchronal/ecto_email/README.md

 `:text`, `:string`, or `:citext`, this type may be used in the schema module to provide automatic validation of inputs.

+This library is tested against the most recent 3 versions of Elixir and Erlang.

 ## Installation

 ``` elixir